Skip to content

 b.
 A Connected Shipment Visibility Framework: Unified Shipping Data, One Source of Truth.

 So, there is definitely a need for unified shipping data.
-Without one, unifying source of truth, supply chains are practically helpless to leverage the latest AI and advanced analytics.
+Without an unifying digital source of truth, supply chains are practically helpless to leverage the latest AI and advanced analytics.
 Only with a one data framework to enable Connected Shipment Visibility, can we empower supply chains to see with clarity.
 Hence with actionable Insights, they can seize opportunities, improve operations, and avoid unintended consequences.
 Moreover, decision-makers can act both confidently and rapidly with connected shipping information.
 Indeed, a unified data framework using Transport Load Ids provides unparalleled visibility across the supply chain from planning to profit.
 Below, are the key components for an Intelligent Shipping Data Framework.
 Also, see diagram below.

 Intelligent Tracking Data Framework